 Product development, also known as new product development, is the sequential process that involves reviewing an existing product or creating a new one for customers.
-The process steps involve idea generation, screening, designing, developing, and marketing newly produced services or products.
+The process steps involve idea generation, screening, designing, developing, and marketing newly produced products.
 Using a clear product development plan, companies can explore new product ideas and know what customers want in the early stages of conceptualization.

 But why is there a need for product development?
-The main motive of product development is to meet customers’ demands by growing, sustaining, and enhancing the market share of a company.
+The main motive of product development services is to meet customers’ demands by growing, sustaining, and enhancing the market share of a company.
 But every product is not meant for every customer or client; therefore, it is essential to identify the target market in the early stages of product development.
 On the other hand, software development is a process used by companies to design and develop quality software.
 The main stages of a software development life cycle are requirements gathering, design, implementation, testing, and deployment.

 Product Development Examples

 Successful companies deploy well-defined product development strategies to understand their customers’ expectations and accurately plan the time and resources required to develop a product.
 Some examples of well-known companies that use product development are given below.

 Google provides hundreds of products such as Youtube, Gmail, Chrome web browser, etc. The company is constantly innovating, but how does it develop successful products?

 Google’s product development strategy follows a set of guiding principles and values mentioned below.

 Focusing On User – It means reaching out to the users and gathering data about their behavior and preferences to develop a product they will love to use.